Houchins History, Family Crest & Coats of Arms

 - Thomas Lafayette Houchins Jr. (1923-2005), Sheriff of Alameda County, CA (1975 to 1979)

-- Gene Houchins, American Democrat politician, Delegate to Democratic National Convention from Texas, 1948
+- Gene Houchins, American Democratic Party politician, Delegate to Democratic National Convention from Texas, 1948

 - C. D. Houchins, American Republican politician, Chair of Pike County Republican Party, 1905